-- Consider the Update service when you build your firmware.
-Specifically, ensure you reserve the correct memory regions.
+- Ensure you reserve the correct memory regions.

 Updatable firmware images